Key Differences Between Residential and Commercial Concrete in Baton Rouge

 Residential projects typically use 3000 PSI concrete for driveways, patios, and sidewalks.
 That strength performs well for standard home use when installed correctly.

 Commercial projects often require 3500 to 4000 PSI or higher, depending on use and code requirements.
-Higher strength mixes reduce long-term cracking and increase durability under repeated loading.
+Higher-strength mixes reduce long-term cracking and increase durability under repeated loading.

-The tradeoff is workability.
-Higher PSI mixes are stiffer, harder to finish, and less forgiving.
 Crews without experience in commercial flatwork often struggle with placement timing and finishing quality.
-To learn more about the importance of concrete mix, explore Why Choosing the Right Concrete Mix Matters for Baton Rouge Home and Commercial Projects.
+To learn more about the importance of concrete mix, explore why choosing the right concrete mix matters for Baton Rouge home and commercial projects.

 Subgrade Preparation and Soil Conditions